gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Uh oh."
 As Maddy and Gumption straightened up with more stones in their hands, half a dozen more bots charged into the square.

+"Seriously?"
+Shaper Leaf muttered shakily.
+He punched the air, one two three.
+Cobblestones flung themselves at the new arrivals, leaving divots in the ground for them to trip over.
+Something with long legs and a small body sprawled full length.
+Another bot that looked like a trash can with arms and a single wheel bounced over one hole and veered around another only to be caught in a sudden rut.
+"Ner er," it buzzed loudly as its wheel snapped off.
+Its body rolled to a halt.
+To Maddy's horror,
+it righted itself and walked on its hands back to the trench to pull out the wheel and snap it back in place.

+"Go!
+Run!"
+Shaper Leaf gasped.
+"I can't keep this up much longer!"

+"We're not leaving you!"
+Maddy cried, but her mother was pulling her, saying, "Come on!
+Come on!" as the huge hauler bot batted away a clump of flying earth and rumbled forward once again.

+"Arrooo!
+Arrooo!"
+Wolf howls sent shivers up Maddie's fur.
+In mismatched helmets and salvaged armor, the village militia charged around the corner and hit the bots from behind.
+Some had weighted axes meant for hacking.
+Others had long pikes with bent metal hooks on the end to tangle in bots' limbs and gears.

+"Take 'em in pairs!"
+Mayor Lupus shouted, raising her precious zap gun to her shoulder and sighting along it.
+*BZZZP!*
+Purple-blue lightning arced across the square and hit the garbage can bot that had just finished putting its wheel back in place.
+It glowed and sparked like a firefly caught in a lantern and fell over, its mechanical arms twitching.

+"Woo hoo!"
+Gumption shouted,
+punching the air with his fist as Mama Roo tried to drag him away.
+"You show 'em, mayor!"
+But even as he said it
+the other bots flung canisters of dizzysmoke at the villagers.
+One hit an ox square in the chest, knocking him off his feet.
+Dark smoke spewed into the air.

+Suddenly Sindy screamed.
+Maddy whirled around.
+Two bots had circled around the village and come in behind them to block their escape!
+"Get away!" the younger roo shrieked as the lead bot tried to grab her.

+"Duck!"
+Mayor Lupus shouted.
+*BZZZP!*
+A bolt of electricity from her zap gun hit one of the bots.
+As it sparked and shuddered,
+the second bot wrapped a mechanical tentacle around its midriff.
+The purple glow raced up the tentacle and into the second bot.
+The second bot's four eyes glowed for an instant, and then the bot that had been zapped was moving again.

+But so was Maddy.
+She jumped and kicked with all her might.
+The lead bot staggered back.

+The second bot knocked it aside and clattered forward on its crab-like legs.
+A tentacle lashed out, catching Maddy across her thighs.
+A jolt ran through her body.
+For a moment her mouth tasted like tin foil and everything had a halo swimming around it.

+"Maddy!"
+Gumption caught her as she toppled over.

+"Mama!"
+Sindy cried.
+A second tentacle struck Mama Roo in the ribs, and then the bot had the youngest roo.

+*Clank!*
+Something hard and heavy hit the tentacled bot in the back.
+*Clank!
+Clank!*
+It buzzed its rage as stones sailed out of the darkness behind it, each one finding its mark.
+As the bot spun around to face this new attacker, Maddy saw that it too had a black box fastened to its back.

+"Withdraw!
+Withdraw!"
+The crab bot's amplified command was so loud it made Maddy's head ring even more.
+Holding Sindy's limp body high over its head with one tentacle, it scuttled across the square to the huge cargo bot.
+Two limp goats lay in the cage behind it.
+It tossed Sindy in on top of them and slammed the cage door closed.

+*BZZZP!*
+The blast from the zap gun hit the crab bot square in the torso.
+It spun around and aimed its tentacles at the militia.
+*BZZZP!*
+*BZZZP!*
+Two bursts of purple electricity struck the militia.
+They toppled over.

+Motors roaring,
+the big bot rumbled away into the darkness hauling its three prisoners behind it, leaving chaos in the village square.
+Half of the militia lay on the ground, dazed by dizzysmoke or shocked by the crab bot's final blast.
+Shaper Leaf was still on his feet, gesturing feebly, but too exhausted to make the earth obey him.
+Scattered plates of armor and parts of broken mechanical limbs proved that the bots had paid a heavy price for their victory, but as Mama Roo wrapped Gumption and Maddy in a hug all Maddy could think was that her little sister was gone.